Oct 29, 2012

 Grade: B

-After months of expectation, I've finally watched Argo.
-I say finally not because the film’s been out for a long while - barely a week, though I did have the opportunity to see it at TIFF and missed out - but because, as you probably know, I’ve been anxious to see it for a very, very long time.
+As you probably know if you have come across this space before, I’ve been anxious to see Argo for a very, very long time.
 This is partly because of Affleck’s two previous films, his growing stature as a capable director of adult dramas, and constant chatter about Argo being one of the frontrunners for this year’s Oscar race since its Telluride-Toronto premiere.
 But more importantly, as I’ve detailed here, I was dreading the film as an Iranian.

 For the progressives in my generation, the attack on the American embassy remains one of the darkest, most indefensible moments of our history.
 Hearing about these events being prepared for a silver screen treatment in a major Hollywood film - no matter how smart and sensitive the talent behind it - automatically made me suspicious that the potential portrayal of some Americans as patriotic heroes and others as victims would inevitably lead to the vilification of Iranians.
 Irrespective of my personal and political opinion on the matter – the attack on the embassy is an absolute travesty; there’s no way around it – this is just one of those things I wish no one would ever care enough to make a film about.
 But alas, there is a film, and a very high-profile one at that.
 Having now watched it though, I’m equally surprised, disappointed and relieved about how politically toothless it is.
 Not that Argo is a bad film.
 It isn’t, not by any stretch of the imagination, but it takes the complicated story of one of the most defining chapters in the relationship between the U.S. and the Middle East and uses it as backdrop for a thriller – a superbly crafted, intensely exciting thriller – that doesn’t explore the rich world of potential at its disposal.